Odizinne/BigpictureTV-Linux/README.md

 If you plan to switch to HDMI audio, be sure to turn your HDMI monitor before running this command, else it wont be listed here.

-Final command should look like: `bigpicture-detector -ga "Navi 31 HDMI/DP Audio" -da "CORSAIR VOID ELITE Wireless Gaming Dongle"`
+Final command should look like: `bigpicture-detector -gs "DP-2" -ds "HDMI-A-2" -ga "Navi 31 HDMI/DP Audio" -da "CORSAIR VOID ELITE Wireless Gaming Dongle"`

-## Under the hood

-At launch, the script will attempt to detect your primary monitor and your TV with xrandr / modified gnome-randr.
-Logic here is: if monitor has primary, we set as desktop mode.
-Next monitor without primary will be set as gamemode monitor.

-Next it will take into consideration your selected desktop and gamemode audio.

-At this point we have gamemode and desktopmode.

-Each time you open BigPicture, script will switch to gamemode and wait for bigpicture window to close, and then reset to desktop mode.
-Nothing fancy here.

 ## To do

 Will probably do one day but low priority

-- Add feature to disable audio switching
+- Add feature to disable audio switching.
-- Add KDE Plasma support
+- PyQt gui to create / manage settings and avoid using launch arguments.